Modern Murphy bed design ideas can turn almost any room in your home into a multifunctional space.

 Wall beds work in almost any room.
 They can transform an office, spare room or even a dining room into a multifunctional area to maximize space.
 With so many design options, the wall bed seems like a normal part of the room, so your dining room still looks like a dining room rather than looking like a bedroom.
 Having a hard time imagining wall bed design plans in different rooms?
 Check out these room options and integration tips:

 Office: Adding a wall bed to your office is an ideal way to get the most out of the space.
 You likely only use the office space for work during the day.
 At night, pull down the Murphy bed to create a sleeping area for yourself or guests.
-You retain a dedicated work space while adding a bed.
+You retain a dedicated workspace while adding a bed.
 Maximize a small office space by choosing a wall bed with an integrated desk.
-The bed may fold down over the desk, or the desk may fold down separately from the closed side of the bed.
-In this case, a leg folds down to support the far end of the desk.
-When not in use, you can fold the desk up against the closed side of the bed.
+The bed folds down over the desk without your having to remove anything from the surface.

 Living Room: Instead of a clunky sofa bed, integrate a wall bed into your living room.
 In a loft or studio apartment, this option creates a bedroom area that is easy to tuck away during the day.
 You don’t have to take up a chunk of the living space with a traditional bed or use panels to hide the bed.If you want to combine seating and sleeping quarters, install a modern Murphy bed design with an integrated sofa.
 You get the living room seating during the day and a bed at night.
 Another option is a wall bed with integrated shelving for display space.